Progressive Pet Insurance Review 2023

 The company offers three customizable plans.
 Many providers offer one plan for illnesses and accidents and one for wellness.
 If your pet is younger, active, and unlikely to suffer a severe illness, you could save money with Progressive’s third option, an accident-only plan.

-Progressive also offers a five percent discount to policyholders who insure multiple pets, making them an excellent choice for families with numerous four-legged family members.
+Progressive also extends a 5 percent discount to policyholders who insure multiple pets, making this company an excellent choice for families with numerous four-legged family members.

 Table of Contents: